Sourcerer: Sample-based Maximum Entropy Source Distribution Estimation: Summary and Discussion

-\paragraph{Limitations} A limitation of this work is the penalty method approximation to the constrained optimization problem.
-The penalty method leads to a more tractable unconstrained optimization problem, but solutions are not guaranteed to satisfy the constraints exactly as a result.
-The use of more sophisticated methods to solve this constrained optimization problem can address this limitation \citep{Gill2019PracticalOptimization, chong2023constrainedoptimzationML}.
-Additionally, we used the Sliced-Wasserstein distance as the constraint for source distributions in this work.
-In practice, different distance metrics can lead to different sources, depending on its sensitivity to different features.
+\paragraph{Limitations} In this work, we used the Sliced-Wasserstein distance (and MMD) for the data-consistency term between simulations and observations.
+In practice, different distance metrics can lead to different estimated sources, depending on its sensitivity to different features.
 While our method is compatible with any sample-based differentiable distance metric between two distributions, there is still an onus on the practitioner to carefully select a reasonable distance metric for the data at hand.
-Similarly, there is a dependence on the hyperparameter $\lambda$, though as we demonstrate, our results are robust to a large range of $\lambda$.
-Finally, the method requires a differentiable simulator, which in practice may require the training of a surrogate model.
-While this is a common requirement for simulation-based methods, this could present a challenge for some applications.
+For example, in some cases, it might be appropriate to use a combination of several distance metrics for different modalities of the data.
+Similarly, there is a dependence on the final regularization strength $\lambda$.
+Principled methods for defining the regularization strength are desirable, though as we demonstrate, our results are robust to a large range of $\lambda$.